Key Trading Terms and Concepts

 Trend Line

-• A line drawn along price lows in an uptrend (support) or along highs in a downtrend (resistance) to illustrate the trend's direction.
+- A line connecting successive higher lows in an uptrend (support) or lower highs in a downtrend (resistance) to illustrate trend direction.

 Bear